- a unitary operator, and

 which is nothing but:

-which is the mathematical represention of the Fourier transform!
+which is the mathematical represention of the discrete Fourier transform!

 Then, in this article, we derived the actual matrix representation of the QFT.
 Here is what it looks like for a resgister of 4 qubits:

-Let’s say we have two quantum registers that differ only in their relative positions:
+Well, let’s say that we have two quantum registers that differ only in their relative positions.
+We indicate this by permuting the indices of the individual qubits:

-which, crucially, only differs by a relative phase shift (see the ordering of the ‘s is in both cases), which makes absolutely no impact on the measurement of the register.
+The difference between the two outputs crucially only differs by a relative phase shift (see the ordering of the ‘s is in both cases, but some of the qubits have picked up a bit of phase, that is to say, some of the qubits have rotated a little bit), which makes absolutely no impact on the measurement of the register.

 The phase of the state does not effect the probability of measuring that state.